raftAtGit/Postvayler/README.md

 ```
 Now, add as many books as you want to your library, kill your program and when you restart it the previously added books will be in your library.

+Note, the call to Postvayler.create(..) is only required for the root of object graph.
+All other objects are created in regular way, either with the *new* oprerator or via factories, builders whatever.
+As it is, Postvayler is quite flexible, *other objects* may be other instances of *root* class, subclasses/superclasses of it, or instances of a completely different class hierarchy.

+The only requirement to be persisted is to be reachable directly or indirectly from the root.
+For sure, there is no point in persisting an object that should soon be garbage collected.

 ### How it works

 Postvayler uses [Prevayler](http://prevayler.org/) for persistance.
 Prevayler is a brilliant library to persist POJO's.
 In short it says: